Shringa13/Data_Engineering_Exercise/README.md

         -> The order_event is generally set to "submitted order", "no more items in inventory", "employee started packing", "employee    completed packing", "employee shipped package to customer".
         -> Sample line from the log file:
             2018-02-10 16:20:01 order_id=123123, employee_id=103, order_event=employee shipped package to customer

+## TASKS PERFORMED:

+**(TASK-1)**
+1) Produce the schema diagrams for the two OLTP databases.
+2) You can use whatever tools are available to you and provide an artifact that can be reviewed.
+For example, you can use an ER diagramming tool or draw it on paper then provide a PDF or photo of the diagrams.

+**(TASK-2)**
+1) Generate reports: create the SQL statements to get the following information from the OLTP databases:
+-> All orders during the month of December 2017.
+-> All orders that were shipped to customers this week.
+-> All customers that have at least submitted one order last year, but have not submitted any order this year.
+Show the customer id, customer first name and last name, number of orders the previous year.
+-> All employees that have had at least 5 disputed (order_status = DISPUTED) orders in the last 6 months.
+Show the employee information, and the number of disputed orders for the employee.

+**(TASK-3)**
+-> Design the schema for the data mart (use a star schema) that will answer the business questions listed below.
+Also, write the
+SQL statements for ETL.
+**ETL**
+-> Write the SQL statements for extracting data from the two transactional databases (shopping, and order and fulfillment databases).
+Also include any transformations that you think are needed.
+-> Write regular expressions, scripts, etc. that you think are appropriate.
+**Business questions**
+-> Write the SQL statements for answering the following business questions:
+-> What is the customer conversion rate from when a customer starts shopping to submitting an order?
+The information will be used to create a sales funnel visualization tool.
+For Example:
+**1) New traffic = 100%**
+**2) Added Items to Cart = 80%**
+**3) Submitted Order = 20%**
+**4) Received Order = 15%**
+-> What are the ZIP codes of users who browsed for products but did not submit an order?
+What products did they browse?